grid-line

 Despite the rise of AI and alternative search engines, Google remains the king of search in 2024.
 The search giant processes billions of search queries daily and is the most visited website in the world.

-In this report, we’ll do a deep dive into the latest data around how many people use Google and the number of searches they process each day.
+In this report, we’ll do a deep dive into the latest data on how many people use Google and the number of searches they process each day.

 People Using Google Stats (Top Picks)